tushardhole/ScrollShot/README.md

 # ScrollShot

 You can use this library to take full screen scroll shots of android app.
-Currently it supports scroll shots where entire activiry content is inside a ScrollView or WebView.
+Currently it supports scroll shots where entire activity content is inside a ScrollView or WebView.
 For other types of view, it will still try to take a scroll shot, but failing to do so will result in a normal legacy screenshot.